cjw199/MR1dCNN.jl/README.md

 `args.epochs = 20`.

-The model architecture is contained in an array of named tuples of `LayerDef` structs defined in `ModelUtilities.jl`.
-The models architectures are defined in `Arch.jl`.
+The model architecture is contained in an array of named tuples of `LayerDef` structs defined in `src/ModelUtilities.jl`.
+The models architectures are defined in `arch/Arch.jl`.
 To construct your own model architecture to use with the demo, use `Arch.jl` and `createArch()`.
 The `LayerDef` constructor arguments can be found in `ModelUtilities.jl`.
 For example, to change model definitons, edit `Arch.jl` to reflect the destired changes.
 Then save and run

 `createArch()`.